s0ulraz3r/Movie-Application-/README.md

 * Movies will be saved to a SQLite database.
 # Note:
 > For installation and other instructions read the Readme file inside ReadMe folder.

+Project assgined By: Prof Avery
+Project Developed By: Varun Krishna